counsyl/capone/README.md

 # Ledger

-`Ledger` is a library that provides double-entry bookkeeping (the foundation of all modern accounting) for Django with the ability to link each journal entry to zero or more other Django models as evidence for the transaction.
+`Ledger` is a library that provides double-entry bookkeeping (the foundation of all modern accounting) for Django with the ability to link each recorded transaction to zero or more other Django models as evidence for that transaction.

 ## Introduction